 Look for Ewoks Among the Redwoods: North Coast region

 If you have a soft spot for Return of the Jedi and its cute-but-combative Ewoks, you can visit some of the locations that helped create the planet Endor.
 While some scenes were reportedly filmed on private land, you can see where some speeder-bike chase scenes took place in Humboldt Redwoods State Park (on its Avenue of the Giants), Jedediah Smith Redwoods State Park, and Grizzly Creek Redwoods State Park.
 And happily, it's unlikely that furry creatures will pelt you with sticks and rocks.

 Alas, there are no actual tours at the original Star Wars mothership studio, Skywalker Ranch of LucasFilm Ltd., just north of the Golden Gate Bridge.
 But you can spend some quality time outside its San Francisco HQ, in the Presidio; Lucasfilms' Letterman Digital Arts Center is guarded by a life size version of the pointy-eared Jedi Master.
 To be fair, “life-size” means just 26 inches tall, but this Yoda is also a fountain, and sits in a 17-acre park (you would never judge him by his size, anyway).

 Discover Distant Planets: Griffith Park Observatory, Los Angeles

 Granted, it’s a long shot that you would spot Dagobah through one of the telescopes at this famed Los Angeles observatory, but you can certainly gain new appreciation for all that our home galaxy has to offer.
-On one Saturday of each month, you can attend the public parties here, where resident astrologers walk around and help you understand what you are seeing through the variety of sophisticated giant scopes.
+On one Saturday of each month, you can attend the public parties here, where resident astronomers walk around and help you understand what you are seeing through the variety of sophisticated giant scopes.